 The Tree Canopy Walk is a must-see.
 Comprised of 16 connected sky bridges suspended, it is designed to let you experience the mountain in an up-close-and-personal way.
 Each bridge leads to an observation post that offers both a breather and an opportunity to see wildlife in its natural habitat (wow, is that a bear?).
 There’s also the Forest Memorial Interpretive Trail, providing a stroll through forest charred in the devastating November 28, 2016 fire.

-- Although you will likely enjoy Anakeesta from your first experience up the mountain, it’s a place you’re going to want to visit time and again.
-Parts of the village are under construction with plans to open a restaurant, amphitheater, and single rail mountain coaster.
+-Although you will likely enjoy Anakeesta from your first experience up the mountain, it’s a place you’re going to want to visit time and again.
 It appears to be growing into itself with management receptive to criticism and suggestions.